divine-ray/Servilia/WIP or Projects/Workpieces/Greed.md

 You.
 Yes, you.
 You do crave, hunger, don't you?
 You want power, you want wealth.
-You want fame, want to be someon known, relatable.
+You want fame, want to be someone known, relatable.
 I know, i know.
 You puny humans, all the same.
 But.
 I can offer you intangible wealth, power and all riches you can imagine, for you, and all your children to come.